vatpac-technology/sops/docs/worldflight/Aerodromes/sydneydep.md

 |  34L  | KADOM1 |
 |  16L/34R  | SY3 |

+### Departure Frequency
+Departures from Runway 16R and 34L shall be given the SDN frequency (123.0).
+Departures from Runway 16L and 34R shall be given the SDS frequency (129.7).

 ### PDCs
 PDCs will be in use by default, to avoid frequency congestion.
 ACD shall send a PDC to each aircraft as they connect.
 Upon successful readback of the PDC, ACD shall direct the pilot to contact Coordinator when ready for pushback or taxi.